Savvythelegend/PGDocs/docs/bootstrap.md

 The source cluster must be defined in the `externalClusters` section, identified by `name` (our recommendation is to use the same `name` of the origin cluster).

-!!!
-Important
+:::important
-    By default the `recovery` method strictly uses the `name` of the cluster in the `externalClusters` section to locate the main folder of the backup data within the object store, which is normally reserved for the name of the server.
+By default the `recovery` method strictly uses the `name` of the
+    cluster in the `externalClusters` section to locate the main folder of the backup data within the object store, which is normally reserved for the name of the server.
 Backup plugins provide ways to specify a